Vadskye/Rise/docs/standard_effects.md

 * Rank 2
   * Generally give -4 to a category (accuracy/defenses)
   * List: decelerated, frightened (-1 level due to proximity), nauseated, generic -2 to all, stunned
-  * Special: end of round low damage (remove if vital)
+  * Special: end of round medium damage
 * Rank 2.5
   * List: fighting underwater, not existing
 * Rank 3